irods/irods/manual.rst

 Mutual authentication between servers is always on across Federations.

-If you want, you can also scramble the SIDs in the server.config file.
-Use the 'iadmin spass' to scramble and enter the key used in the server.config file:
+If you want, you can also scramble the SIDs in the `/etc/irods/server.config` file.
+Use the 'iadmin spass' to scramble and enter the key used in the `/etc/irods/server.config` file:

   SIDKey 456